 - other fruit, especially apples, plums, and pears

 - vegetables, especially cabbage, kale, potatoes, beets, turnips, and carrots

 “New Nordic” cuisine defined by Claus Meyer, owner of the Noma restaurant in Copenhagen, aims to encourage others to use foods native to the Nordic region, including fungi, beech leaves, birch juice, reindeer, and chickweed.

 The vegetables and fruit featured in the Mediterranean diet are salad greens, tomatoes, eggplants, pomegranates, figs, and dates.
-The grains recommended on the Mediterranean diet are farro and whole-wheat bread and pasta (higher in insoluble fiber).
+The grains recommended on the Mediterranean diet are farro and whole-wheat bread and pasta, which are higher in insoluble fiber.
 On the Mediterranean diet, you’ll probably eat low-fat Greek yogurt, as opposed to the low-fat skyr yogurt on the Nordic diet.